ww-tech/primrose/README_GETTING_STARTED.md

 ```
 primrose create-project --name <myprojectname>
 ```

-This will create a directory with everything you need to get started.
+This will create a directory with everything you need to get started, including example config files.
 Just navigate into this directory to begin.

 ### A read write job
 Open `config/hello_world_read_write.json`: